jimfulton/zodb-jsonb-experiment/README.rst

   objects.
 The `get_community_id <get_community_id.sql>`_ function
   used these properties to find an object's community object and it's id.

-In many cases, I chose to be lossy in favor of making the JSON data easier to use in Postgres.

-The conversion process consistented of the following steps:
+The conversion process consisted of the following steps:

 #.
 Data were exported from the RelStorage ``object_state`` table: